Board President, Symposium Committee

 Lori L. Strawbridge, CPA, is in private practice in St. Louis providing accounting and tax services to small businesses, individuals and non-profit organizations.
 She joined the board of directors of St. Louis Earth Day in 2003 eager to demonstrate her commitment to making a difference in her community.

 Lori earned a Masters in Accounting from the University of Missouri – St Louis in 2006.
 She has been a Certified QuickBooks ProAdvisor for the past 6 years.
-Lori also serves on the board of directors for Judevine Center for Autism and previously served as the Vice President of Professional Women’s Alliance and on the Finance Committee at The College School in Webster Groves, MO.
+Lori also serves on the board of directors for Judevine Center for Autism, previously served as the Vice President of Professional Women’s Alliance, and on the Finance Committee at The College School in Webster Groves, MO.